clj-commons/seesaw/README.md

 * A non-trivial example app to see if this stuff holds up
 * Popup menus
 * GridBagLayout needs more work
-* JTree
-* JTable
-* Cell renderers - in particular, a dead simple way to set icon, text, font, foreground for items in lists and trees.
-* Graphics - canvas, paint callback, Graphics2D.copy() support.
-I'd rather not wrap the entire Java2D API if there's already something out there (maybe processing?) that does that.
+* Graphics - I'd rather not wrap the entire Java2D API if there's already something out there (maybe processing?) that does that.
 * Structural manip - add/remove widgets to containers.
 * Selectors - select widgets by class, data, etc.
 * Styling